 Removal or avoidance of allergic triggers is the primary treatment for allergy, as well as the primary preventive strategy (see Prevention).

 Antihistamines block receptors; they do not affect histamine production or metabolism.
 H1 blockers are a mainstay of treatment for allergic disorders.
-H2 blockers are used primarily for gastric acid suppression and have limited usefulness for allergic reactions; they may be indicated for certain atopic disorders, especially chronic urticaria.
+H2blockers are used primarily for gastric acid suppression and have limited usefulness for allergic reactions; they may be indicated as adjunctive therapy for certain atopic disorders, especially chronic urticaria.